smushy64/fmath/README.md

 This is not a general-purpose math library.
 It is specifically written for my purposes only.

-You're free to use it in your projects if it fits your needs, don't even worry about accreditation :)
+Feel free to use it in your projects if it fits your needs, don't even worry about accreditation :)

 ## Example
 ```rust